 “A rangy dreadlocked Jesus-esque cat in a black suit sported a massive Sousaphone as he laid down the bass lines… One fellow moved from arch-top guitar to accordion to trumpet as the set progressed… Brazen vocals, slippery sweet drumming and a horn attack like we’ve never seen… Please come back boys,” – Craig Havighurst, Nashville Music City Roots

 “Jesus Christ.
 The best band in the world,” – Chris Bopst, Original Founding Bassist for GWAR

 The Dirty Bourbon River Show deftly melds sounds that range from hard-edged blues to Lisztian piano driven ballads to New Orleans brass into a result that is truly a blast of new energy into the musical landscape.
 Dirty Bourbon grabs hold of audiences, fascinated by their eccentricity and dexterity coupled with their ability to harken back to by-gone eras in music.
-Since forming in early 2009, the Dirty Bourbon River Show has released 9 studio albums and played over 700 live shows, fast earning them a stellar reputation for their tight, multi-faceted sound and high-energy performances.
-They can be found bringing their blend of “New Orleans Big Brass Circus Rock” all over the USA, performing at festivals and respected venues year-round.
+Since forming in early 2009, the Dirty Bourbon River Show has released 10 studio albums and played over 1200 live shows, fast earning them a stellar reputation for their tight, multi-faceted sound and high-energy performances.
+They can be found bringing their blend of “New Orleans Big Brass Circus Rock” all over the world, performing at festivals and respected venues year-round.

 Their albums and live shows (both heavily intertwined) pair exuberant, syncopated lyrics with complex, harmony-rich songwriting and orchestration.
 They switch instruments mid-show (sometimes even mid-song), they all sing (except the drummer, of course), and they all have a penchant for theatrics (ﬁreballs, group chants and stomps, whiskey pours – whatever the imagination calls for).